“When we speak about the quality of light and its importance to the well being of all living organisms,

 The human body functions much like a green plant, collecting energy from the atmosphere.
 The nervous system may be described as a network of electrical wires which conduct photons of light energy.
 Light energy is collected by the skin and eyes; converted into photocurrent and channeled throughout the entire nervous system.
 This photocurrent is then distributed to the internal organs and cells via the individual nerves.
 In addition to activating sight in the visual cortex, photocurrent also travels to the brain’s main control center, the hypothalamus.
 Informed by photocurrent, the hypothalamus then helps regulate brain chemistry, essential hormones and circadian rhythms that control appetite, energy, mood, sleep, libido and other essential bodymind functions.

-Mankind’s radical shift indoors, away from nature’s ‘health regulating’ solar energy that our genes are programmed to respond to, leave us with a decreased vital immune responses… and even life span.
+Mankind’s radical shift indoors, away from nature’s ‘health regulating’ solar energy that our genes are programmed to respond to, leave us with a decreased immune response… and even life span.

 - To inform and educate the entire world about Mal-illumination and the need for natural light in our daily lives and wellness programs.